zitadel/zitadel/docs/docs/guides/basics/projects.md

 ## Exercise - Grant a project

-1. Visit the project that you have created before, then in the section GRANTED ORGANIZATIONS click New.
+1. Visit the project that you created before.
+In the section GRANTED ORGANIZATIONS, select **New**.
-2. Enter the domain ‘acme.caos.ch’, search the organization and continue to the next step.
+2. Enter the domain ‘acme.caos.ch’.
+Search the organization and continue to the next step.
 3. Select some roles you would like to grant to the organization ACME and confirm.
 4. You should now see ACME-CAOS in the section GRANTED ORGANIZATIONS